mayar-elmidany/multilayerSW/README.md

 ---

+## 📁 Repository Files

+* You can download and test the full simulation file: `task2multiLayerSW.pkt`.
+* All CLI commands and configurations used in this project are saved in: `configurations.txt`.

+---

 ## 🛠️ Tools Used
 * **Simulator:** Cisco Packet Tracer
 * **Devices:** Cisco Multilayer Switches (3560), Access Switches (2960), and Routers.